asliddinxanov/Python/README.md

 ・Spatial frequency – related to brightness
 ・Phase – related to color information

+### 4. Edge Detection in image processing

+Edge detection is an image processing technique for finding the boundaries of objects within images.
+It works by detecting discontinuities in brightness.

+This could be very beneficial in extracting useful information from the image because most of the shape information is enclosed in the edges.
+Classic edge detection methods work by detecting discontinuities in the brightness.

+It can rapidly react if some noise is detected in the image while detecting the variations of grey levels.
+Edges are defined as the local maxima of the gradient.

+The most common edge detection algorithm is sobel edge detection algorithm.
+Sobel detection operator is made up of 3*3 convolutional kernels.
+A simple kernel Gx and a 90 degree rotated kernel Gy.
+Separate measurements are made by applying both the kernel separately to the image.

 ### 5. Wavelet Image Processing

 We saw a Fourier transform but it is only limited to the frequency.
 Wavelets take both time and frequency into the consideration.
 This transform is apt for non-stationary signals.